Hongman Choi: Kickboxing

 On November 27, 2017.
 At the AFC event in South Korea, he defeated Japan's Noboru Uchida by a unanimous points victory.

 On November 15, 2018, he fought at the Chinese event MAS FIGHT against Wushu (sport) Fighter Yi Long, who weights 80 kg standing 1.76 m.
 The fight was scored under strange circumstances as a Technical knockout win for the Chinese.
-Yi kicked Choi with a spinning kick below the waist at 1.30 minutes into the first round, after which Choi sat down on the floor with a painfull face, and stayed there for several minutes.
+Yi kicked Choi with a spinning kick below the waist at 1.30 minutes into the first round, after which Choi sat down on the floor in pain, and stayed there for several minutes.
 The referee was Tony Weeks, known from Boxing, who, among other famous fights, refereed the World Heavyweight Championship fight between Wladimir Klitschko and Tyson Fury in Düsseldorf in November 2015, when Fury dethroned the long reigning Champion Klitschko.
 Choi complained to Weeks, that Yi had kicked him to the groin, but Weeks disagreed and judged Choi's behavior as refusing to fight.
 Various slow-motion footage and photos show that while Yi's kick was not clearly to the groin, but it was below the beltline.

 On June 11, 2019, he lost to David Mihajlov of Hungary, who sent him to the ground with several head shots 49 seconds into the first round, and the referee stopped the fight after a brief count.
 Choi weighed 150 kg, Mihajlov 110 kg.
 Apart from Mighty Mo in 2007 and 2016 and Carlos Toyota in 2015, Mihajlov was the third man to knock Choi out with head shots.

-Professional Wrestling
+Professional wrestling

 On July 21, 2019 Choi gave a shot at professional wrestling when he worked for Dragon Gate's Kobe Pro Wrestling event.
 His only match was a victory over Ryo Saito and Stalker Ichikawa in a handicap match.